utthawut/RaspBilliard/README.rst

 - key 'j' to elevate cue stick down (decrease angle of cuestick)

+To Make a shot and aimming

+- key 'f' to create aiming line
+- key 'g' to make a shot

 Concept Overview
 ====================
 The arcade machine/simulator will consist of accelerometer and infrared sensor to measure,